codingclown/auroramax360/README.md

 # Auroramax 360
 [The auroamax live cam](http://www.asc-csa.gc.ca/eng/astronomy/auroramax/) located in Yellowknife, NWT, Canada.
+The videos are archived as mp4 1920x1080 30 fps for time compression of 300 seconds of recorded time per second of video.
+About 4 minutes per evening.

 This is an experiment to take the spherical 360 mp4 encoded 1920p file and view it using YouTube's 360 video feature

 *Initial spherical 180 fisheye video input*